 Meanwhile, a court Saturday remanded his father, who was arrested on charges of culpable homicide and abetment, to police custody for one day .

-- Mercedes hit-and-run case: Juvenile board to try minor as adult
+- Delhi Mercedes hit-and-run case: Juvenile Justice Board to pronounce order today

 - Delhi Mercedes Hit-and-run-case: Police request Juvenile Justice to assess if minor can be tried as adult